pivotal/docs-tap/learning-center/local-install-guides/deploying-to-minikube.md

 This causes the Learning Center operator to redeploy with the new configuration.
 You should now be able to start deploying workshops.

->**Note:** Some home internet gateways implement what is called rebind protection.
-These gateways do not let DNS names from the public internet bind to local IP address ranges inside the home network.
-If your home internet gateway has such a feature and it is enabled, it blocks `nip.io` addresses from working.
-In this case, you must configure your home internet gateway to allow `*.nip.io` names to be bound to local addresses.
+>**Note:** Some home Internet gateways implement what is called rebind protection.
+These gateways do not let DNS names from the public Internet bind to local IP address ranges inside the home network.
+If your home Internet gateway has such a feature and it is enabled, it blocks `nip.io` addresses from working.
+In this case, you must configure your home Internet gateway to allow `*.nip.io` names to be bound to local addresses.

 ## <a id="install-lc-pkg-mk-cluster"></a> Install Learning Center package onto a minikube cluster